quenio/cml/cml-specification/README.md

 To generate the ModelSynthesizer interface and the contracts scaffolding, for each production rule containing attributes, define a command "synthesize" containing the node type of the production rule as an argument.

+## Invariants

+Notice that we cannot add any invariants that prevent the instantiation of malformed models, because the concrete syntax allows it.

+The model (abstract syntax) is validated only after they have been synthesized.

 ## Collections

 List = Order Set or Sequence?